Nilavuku En Mel Ennadi Kobam: Production

 On 26 September 2016, Soundarya Rajinikanth announced her next directorial venture titled Nilavuku Enmel Ennadi Kobam, which was to be produced by Kalaipuli S. Thanu under V Creations and star her then brother-in-law Dhanush, who wrote the script.
 However, the project failed to materialise due to casting difficulties.
 Soundarya, Thanu and Dhanush instead collaborated on Velaiilla Pattadhari 2 (2017).

-On Christmas Eve 2023, Dhanush's production house Wunderbar Films and his father Kasthuri Raja and mother Vijayalakshmi Kasthuri's production house RK Production officially announced that they would produce Dhanush's third directorial film after Pa Paandi (2017) and Raayan (2024).
+On Christmas Eve 2023, Dhanush's production house Wunderbar Films and his father Kasthuri Raja and mother Vijayalakshmi Kasthuri's production house RK Production officially announced that they would produce Dhanush's third directorial film after Pa.
+Pandi (2017) and Raayan (2024).
 It was revealed that the project was the dropped venture that was to be done by Soundarya, Dhanush and Thanu.
 Along with the title of the film, principal cast and crew were announced, where the cast consists of Pavish Narayan, Anikha Surendran, Priya Prakash Varrier, making her debut in Tamil cinema and Mathew Thomas in his second Tamil film after Leo (2023), Venkatesh Menon, Rabiya Khatoon and Ramya Ranganathan, and the crew consists of cinematographer Leon Britto, editor Prasanna GK, music composer G. V. Prakash Kumar, choreographer Baba Bhaskar, production designer Jackie, visual director and costume designer Kavya Sriram and publicity designer Kabilan.
 The film's title was derived from a song from Policekaran Magal (1962).
 Principal photography commenced on 16 December 2023 in Chennai, and wrapped in November 2024.